modernish/modernish/README.md

 ## Quoting strings for subsequent parsing by the shell ##

-`shellquote`: fast and reliable shell-quoting function that uses an optimized algorithm.
+`shellquote`: fast and reliable shell-quoting function that uses an optimised algorithm.
 This is essential for the safe use of `eval` or any other contexts where the shell must parse untrusted input.

 `shellquoteparams`: shell-quote the current shell's positional parameters